Greenwich, Chatham Docks, Portsmouth, Bath, Bristol, Plymouth and the West Country

 Lyme Regis is an interesting place, part of Britain’s ‘Jurassic Park’ so perhaps the very lucky might find a fossil along the shoreline.
 This was a popular sea spa town during the Regency period and was often visited by Jane Austen, some sites from Persuasion are recognizable.

-Today explore the stunning, dramatic West Country coastline!
+Today and tomorrow explore the stunning, dramatic West Country coastline!
 We have much to discover, the specific route is up to your guide, dependent on the day’s weather and of course the interests of the specific guests on board.

 This afternoon, arrive into Bristol.
 Bristol’s past is awash with nautical goings-on!
 Ever heard the saying ‘ship shape and Bristol fashion’?
 That goes back to when sailors here had to keep their cargo neat and tidy, on their impeccably crafted ships, to prevent them tipping over when the tide went out as Bristol has the second biggest tidal range in the world.
 The city's significance as a trading port goes back to Anglo-Saxon times, and since then its played host to some true characters of maritime history, from Samuel Plimsoll – a social reformer for safety at sea - to Blackbeard – a pirate who lit fuses in his hair to strike terror wherever he roamed – to the characters of Robert Louis Stevenson’s Treasure Island.
 Bristol also boasts both Tudor and Georgian houses, and the lovely area of Clifton with its magnificent suspension bridge over the Avon gorge and John Wesley's original Methodist church.